qinguorui2001/tp/docs/UserGuide.md

 Possible Usage:

-* You can use `done` to track completion status of an assignment among your students.
+* You can use `done` to track the completion status of an assignment among your students.

 <div style="page-break-after: always;"></div>